 What kind of writing do you do?

-I do the kind of writing that helps businesses and organisations to communicate more effectively.
-You’ll recognise some of my customers.
-They’re household names like Aviva, Ordnance Survey, Ageas, the NHS, Npower, and Hitachi.
+I do the kind of writing that helps people to communicate more effectively with each other.
+Explaining things, carefully, to prompt a specific response in both the public and private sector.
+You’ll know some of my customers: they’re household names like Aviva, Ordnance Survey, Northern Powergrid, Smart Pension, Ageas, the NHS, Npower, and Hitachi.

 If you live in the UK, then my writing has definitely dropped through your letterbox at some point.
 That, or it’s popped up in your inbox.
 I’ve also worked for many small businesses and ambitious individuals, helping them get to grips with big ideas.